SAWA

 - 3000

-SAWA is not only a social building, but also energy-neutral and the healthiest building in the Netherlands.
-Although it is a low installation building, it has a healthy indoor climate.
-The homes are equipped with a CO2-controlled ventilation system.
-As soon as too much CO2 is measured inside the home, the ventilation provides a supply of fresh outside air.
-District heating is renewable and PV panels will be installed on the roofs.
-The energy generated by the PV panels will be used for the elevator, lighting on the galleries and electric cars, among other things.
-Thus SAWA achieves an EPC of 0: energy neutral.
+SAWA is not only a social building but also energy-neutral and the healthiest building in the Netherlands.
+Although it is an installation-light building, it boasts a healthy indoor climate.
+The residences are equipped with a CO2-controlled ventilation system.
+As soon as excessive CO2 2 is measured in the residence, the ventilation system ensures the supply of fresh outdoor air.
+The district heating is sustainable, and PV panels will be installed on the roofs.
+The energy generated by the PV panels is used, among other things, for the elevator, lighting in the galleries, and electric cars.
+Thus, SAWA achieves an EPC of 0: energy-neutral.

 SAWA expert team

-SAWA is a development by NICE Developers & ERA Contour, designed by Mei architects and planners and built by ERA Contour.
+SAWA is a development by NICE Developers ERA Contour, designed by Mei architects and planners built by ERA Contour.

-SAWA has been realized with the support and expertise of the following involved parties and experts:
+SAWA was made possible thanks to the support and expertise of the following parties and experts:

 Pieters Bouwtechniek – structural engineer

-Pirmin Jung & Derix Group - Technical timber engineering
+Pirmin Jung & Derix Group – Technical wood engineering

 Derix Group – Wood supplier